CagriCatik/Python/webpage/docs/python-guide/11_AsyncIO/05_Website_Status.md

 # Asynchronous Website Status Checker

-In this Python project, we will create an asynchronous website status checker using the power of asynchronous tasks.
-This program efficiently fetches the status of multiple websites and provides detailed information about each request.
+This Python project demonstrates how to create an asynchronous website status checker using the power of asynchronous tasks.
+By leveraging Python's `asyncio` library, the program efficiently fetches the status of multiple websites concurrently, providing detailed information about each request.

 ## Prerequisites

-Ensure you have the required libraries installed by running:
+Ensure you have the required library installed by running the following command:

 ```bash
 pip install requests